TanGeeGo/DegradationTransfer/degradation_transfer/readme.md

 * #### The options for different FoV can be modified, we recommand you change the option according to the performance of this FoV.

+* #### The training split the FoV into 4 regions and the white balance of this checkerboard is needed for unprocess.

+* #### We recommend you separately train the model for higher efficiency.

 ### 2. The predicted PSFs are saved by training, collect the test PSFs of each FoV.

 ```python